 In its late stages, this grant has produced and continues to lend lessons on future projects to advance social accountability, including but not limited to:

-Project standards were more likely to be achieved at higher levels of the service system (Puskesmas and Polindes regions) than at Posyandu.
-A focus on village-level actions in this area will be integral in reaching benchmarks of this and future projects.
+- Project standards were more likely to be achieved at higher levels of the service system (Puskesmas and Polindes regions) than at Posyandu.
+A focus on village-level actions in this area will be integral in reaching benchmarks of future projects.

 To learn more about government accountability and improved maternal health services, check out the following links: